transifex/transifex-native-sandbox/README.md

 Please leave a comment!
 We would love to here what you have to say!

 # FAQs
-We've moved the FAQs about Transifex Native in our [community](https://community.transifex.com/c/transifex-native/17)
+You can fins the FAQs about Transifex Native in our [community](https://community.transifex.com/c/transifex-native/17)

 # Other Resources
 [Transifex Native Documentation](https://docs.transifex.com/transifex-native-sdk-overview/introduction)